 Let’s start first with a definition of lead generation…

 Lead generation is a term referring to attracting visitors and turning them into potential customers.
-A lead would be for example for a company, a website visitor who asked for a brochure.
-It could also be someone who asked a callback.
+A lead would be for example a company or a website visitor who asked for a brochure.
+It could also be someone who asked for a callback.
 These leads all have something in common: you have access to their personal information such as email address, name, phone number or even address.
-These pieces of information enable you to dive in deeper and to contact them with a tailored offer.
+These pieces of information enable you to dive in deeper and contact them with a tailored offer.

 Step 1: Be Online

 China is one of the most connected countries in the world.
-It is estimated that there are more than 660 million netizens in Mainland China alone.
+It is estimated that there are more than 1 billion netizens in Mainland China alone.
 This accounts for about half of the population.
 They also spend about 40% of their 25 hour/week on the Internet.
 The first step to reach these customers should be by creating a website.
-Your website should follow a kind of “protocol” to be ensure that it will be easily found and has a nice feel-and-touch for the Chinese visitor.
+Your website should follow a kind of “protocol” to ensure that it will be easily found and has a nice feel and touch for the Chinese visitor.

 You should also, just like Tnooz author said in his article, be available for your Chinese visitors.
 The best would be to have a 24-hour customer service able to reply to any queries around the clock.
 You can use several features like Tour From Bali (see below) did by installing and dedicating a team for an online live Chat.

 In order to rank high on Baidu, you have to use relevant keywords on your website and generally optimise your website for Baidu.
-Also, be aware of specific Baidu’s requirements which align with Chinese government regulations (some content are forbidden for example).
+Also, be aware of specific Baidu requirements which align with Chinese government regulations (some content is forbidden for example).

 As you can see here if you go on Baidu and type “travel agency”, Omega Travel ranks first in the result even though it is a foreign company.